Cadusafos

-earthworms and birds but poses no carcinogenic risk to humans.
+earthworms and birds but poses limited risks to humans.

 History

 A patent application for Cadusafos was first filed in Europe on August 13, 1982 by FMC Corporation, an American chemical company which originated as an insecticide producer.
 In their patent application, they claimed that the compound should preferably be used to “control nematodes and soil insects, but may also control some insects which feed on the above ground portions of the plant.”
 The patent is expired, meaning that the compound is commercially available from chemical vendors such as Sigma Aldrich.
 However, the pesticide is not approved for use in Europe due to the lack of information on consumer exposure and the risk to groundwater.